 Stallings's murder took place more than a year after Robinson's killing.

-Prosecutors said Watkins pulled into the Dollar Tree parking lot and waited for Stallings to emerge from the store, mistakenly thinking she was the person involved in Robinson's death.
+Prosecutors said Watkins pulled into the Dollar Tree parking lot and waited for Stallings to emerge from the store, mistakenly thinking that she was involved in Robinson's death.